KalebPomeroy/ship_building/Readme.md

         pile, and choose a card in the market to replace (the old market card is destroyed)

     Trade:
-        Discard an amount of gold equal to the cards cost to buy a card.
-They purchased card is added to your discard pile.
+        Discard an amount of gold equal to the cards cost to buy a card from the market.
+        The purchased card is added to your discard pile, and the market is filled face up with a card from the space stack.

     Attack:
         Declare attack and which side of the ship.